Grant Applicant FAQs

 Are there other funding opportunities you recommend?

-Please visit the Grants section of Collective, the CAC’s arts and culture opportunities resource database, to find other available sources of funding outside of the CAC.
+You can visit Collective, the CAC’s arts and culture opportunities resource database, to find other available sources of funding outside of the CAC.

 Can I view examples of successful grant applications?